mettinger/Commentary-On-The-Mind-Illuminated/README.md

 outlined in _The Mind Illuminated_ and the Fire Kasina as the meditation object rather than the breath.

+All illustrations are from _The Mind Illuminated_ and copyrighted by the authors.

 The motivation for this
 repository is a deep appreciation for the capability of the detailed, structured path described in _The Mind Illuminated_ to facilitate fundamental